 Proposals for New Programs or Changes to Programs

-Proposals should be submitted based on the instructions posted on the UCC website (ee section for OCEAN 1.9 in this document for submission process information).
+Proposals should be submitted based on the instructions posted on the UCC website.
+Proposals should be named with the date and program number in the name of the document, e.g. MAXX01LawJusticeCulture_112017.
+See Submission Instructions section in this document for complete submission process instructions.

+New programs must go through all levels of approval—including, if relevant, state approval and HLC—before they may be advertised.

-Before proposing a change to or a new program, please review all of the information below, as well as the Ohio Department of Higher Education's Guidelines and Procedures for Academic Program Review (for undergraduate programs), the Graduate College Handbook, and the Chancellors Council on Graduate Studies (CCGS) Guidelines and Procedures for Review and Approval of Graduate Degree Programs (for graduate programs).
+Before developing a proposal to change a program or to create a new program, please review all of the information below, as well as the Ohio Department of Higher Education's Guidelines and Procedures for Academic Program Review (for undergraduate programs).
+For graduate programs, please review the Graduate College Handbook, and consult with the Associate Dean of the Graduate College for information about state requirements and procedures.

 As outlined in the Faculty Handbook, the Programs Committee, in conjunction with the Bridge